 Business Value of Eliminating Non-Value-Added Work

 Today’s market is so competitive; it is hard to stand out.
 To be successful companies must empower their engineering teams to differentiate products on innovation, quality, performance, and cost.
-Did you know engineers waste so much time on non-value-added work, they only spend about 51% of their time actually designing?
+Did you know engineers waste so much time on non-value-added work?
+They only spend about 51% of their time designing.

 Tech-Clarity’s research uncovered some significant engineering inefficiencies that contribute to this including:

-- 20% percent of engineering time is spent working with outdated information
+- 20% percent of the time, engineers are working with outdated information

-- An overwhelming 76% report they would like the data to be updated more quickly
+- An overwhelming 76% of them say they would like the data to be updated more quickly

 - 41% of respondents report it takes a couple of days or more to get the changed information to the entire team